alexookah/HTML-Music-Player-SoundCloud-API/README.md

 # SoundCloud-Player-API
-A simple stylish HTML Player with jQuery that controls the player through SoundCloud API.
+A simple stylish HTML Player with jQuery that controls the player through the SoundCloud API.
-Just change the iframe src to the one you are interested from soundcloud and you are good ready to use this player to any website you like.
-Preferably use it with an ajax based technology so that it doesnt reload and interrupts the player playing.
+Just change the iframe src to the one you are interested from soundcloud and you are ready to use this player to any website you like.
+Preferably use this in an ajax based technology so that it doesnt reload and interrupts the player playing.

 ## Features
-- Automatically loads in an iframe the soundcloud widget.
+- Shows information from each track of Soundcloud (artwork, track name, track duration)
+- Controls the track being played from SoundCloud by assigning the html player buttons to the widget from soundcloud.
+- Next, Previous, Play, Pause, Volume On/Off, Volume sliders and Track Position.
 - Jquery effects that opens and closes the player iframe.
-- Using Soundcloud API the player buttons are assigned to control the widget from soundcloud:
-- Next, Previous, Play, Pause, Volume On/Off, Volume sliders and Track Position
-- Loads all important information: track image thumb, track name and track lenght

 ## Implementation